-Whole life dividends are distinct from interest earned on policies’ cash value components.
+Whole life dividends are distinct from interest earned on the cash value component.

-Technically, dividends are considered returns of premium (basis) and therefore aren’t taxable as stock dividends normally are.
+Technically, whole life dividends are annual returns of premium.
+They therefore aren’t taxable as stock dividends normally are.

-- To reduce the size of out-of-pocket premium payments or cover entire premium payments
+- Reduce the size of out-of-pocket premium payments or cover entire premium payments

-- To repay a loan against the policy’s cash value
+- Repay a loan against the policy’s cash value

-- To purchase additional life insurance coverage (and increase the policy’s death benefit) without going through medical underwriting again
+- Purchase additional life insurance coverage — and increase the policy’s death benefit — without another medical exam or further underwriting

 Pros of Whole Life Insurance

-- Whole Life’s Cash Value Enhances Financial Flexibility.
-As guaranteed collateral against low-interest loans, whole life’s cash value component is a valuable source of financial flexibility on par with equity in owner-occupied real estate.
+- Cash Value Component Offers Financial Flexibility.
+Whole life’s cash value component offers the same degree of financial flexibility as real estate.
 If you don’t plan to purchase and build equity in a home of your own, a whole life policy loan can stand in for a home equity loan or line of credit.
-And even if you don’t want to borrow against your policy’s cash value, you can use that value to cover premium payments when money is temporarily tight.

-- Whole Life Dividends Can Offset Policy Costs and Further Enhance Financial Flexibility.
-Whole life’s dividend is the most flexible part of the policy.
-You can use your dividends to reduce or eliminate premium payments, increase your death benefit, boost your cash value’s interest-earning power, pay off a life insurance loan, or simply pad your bank account.
-The choice is yours.
+- Dividends May Provide a Return on Investment.
+You can use your whole life dividends to reduce or eliminate premium payments, increase your death benefit, boost your cash value’s interest-earning power, pay off a life insurance loan, or simply pad your bank account.

 Cons of Whole Life Insurance